-Life can be stressful as a small business owner.
+Life can be stressful for a small business owner.
 Even with a relatively small enterprise and only a handful of employees, there are nonetheless a thousand and one crucial little details that you need to keep your eye on.
-You take every worry and concern on your shoulders, and it can stop you sleeping at night.
-Luckily, there are lots of tools, tech and solutions out there, all designed to lighten the load for the hard-pushed SME owner struggling to keep the business afloat.
+You take every worry and concern on your shoulders, which can stop you from sleeping at night.
+Luckily, many tools, tech and solutions are out there, all designed to lighten the load for the hard-pushed SME owner struggling to keep the business afloat.

-Many business owners rely heavily on surveillance cameras, both to protect their businesses and also to give them the peace of mind they need to actually get a decent nights sleep.
-If you get a good quality system that fits in with the way you work as a business, you can let it do the monitoring, guarding and crime deterring for you without having to hire an expensive security guard.
+Many business owners rely heavily on surveillance cameras to protect their businesses and give them the peace of mind they need to get a decent nights sleep.
+If you get a good quality system that fits in with how you work as a business, you can let it do the monitoring, guarding and crime-deterring without hiring an expensive security guard.
 Here are just a handful of the many rather persuasive reasons why surveillance cameras could become your new best friend

-Some business owners are terrified to go on holiday if it means leaving their premises, even if the plans is to have it looked after by a manager.
-If youve ever owned your own business, youll also be familiar with that nagging feeling of worry every time you lock up at night it seems silly, but its extraordinary how protective and concerned its possible to feel for a pile of bricks and mortar!
-A surveillance camera, or a number of well-placed surveillance cameras, can eradicate these fears.
+Some business owners are terrified to go on holiday if it means leaving their premises, even if the plan is to have it looked after by a manager.
+If you've ever owned your own business, you'll also be familiar with that nagging feeling of worry; every time you lock up at night, it seems silly.
+Still, it's extraordinary how protective and concerned it's possible to feel for a pile of bricks and mortar!
+A surveillance camera, or several well-placed surveillance cameras, can eradicate these fears.
 It can also:

 So, the next time you wake up in the night worried about the security of your business, all it will take is a quick look at your real-time, live security footage to put your mind at ease and get you back to sleep.

 Its a sad state of affairs when it becomes obvious that someone working within a small team has been stealing.
-As the owner of the business, you must deal with it, and sometimes the only solution can be to install surveillance cameras.
-A camera can either catch the thief red-handed and give you the evidence you need to support your accusations, or it can act as a deterrent to prevent further theft.
+As a business owner, you must deal with it; sometimes, the only solution is installing surveillance cameras.
+A camera can either catch the thief red-handed and give you the evidence you need to support your accusations or act as a deterrent to prevent further theft.

 Unfortunately, todays compensation culture can often lead to false or dishonest claims against innocent individuals or businesses.
-For small business owners, these claims can be financially devastating unless there is a means available with which to defend themselves.
+These claims can be financially devastating for small business owners unless a means is available to defend themselves.
 Security camera footage can provide just that.
-So, if a customer or a member of the public, or perhaps even an employee, claims that they have had an accident or suffered losses as a result of your negligence and you know it isnt true, you can use your surveillance camera footage to rubbish their claims and avoid unfair compensation payouts and legal expenses.
+So, suppose a customer or a member of the public, or perhaps even an employee, claims that they have had an accident or suffered losses due to your negligence, and you know it isn't true.
+In that case, you can use your surveillance camera footage to rubbish their claims and avoid unfair compensation payouts and legal expenses.